 Note: If you’re currently in credit card debt, then you definitely don’t want to pile on.
 This strategy is only for people who have things under control and make their credit cards work for them, rather than the other way around.
 Instead, please go read Conquering the Debt Mountain.

-Marriott classifies their hotels across nine different categories.
+Marriott classifies its hotels across nine different categories.
 The most affordable and normal are Category 1 offerings from places like Fairfield Inns & Suites.
-And their most upscale and luxurious are Category 9.
+And their most upscale and luxurious are Category 8.

 This means that the 75,000 points can be redeemed as you see fit among the wide range of categories.

-Category 1 properties cost 7,500 points per night, meaning you’d have enough for 10 free hotel nights for meeting the minimum spend.
-The cost of each category goes up on a sliding scale, so Category 5 properties cost 25,000 per night (which is arguably the best value), and Category 9 properties cost 45,000 per night.
+Category 1 properties cost 7,500 points per night, meaning you’d have enough for 10 free hotel nights (at the standard redemption rate) after meeting the credit card minimum spend.
+The cost of each category goes up on a sliding scale, so Category 4 properties cost 25,000 per night (which is arguably the best value), and Category 8 properties cost 70,000 per night.

 Meeting the Minimum Spend

 Just like the airline credit cards, the only catch is being able to meet the minimum spend requirement, which is often a $3,000 minimum spend within three months and which is also the case with this Marriott Rewards card.